Suor/django-cacheops/README.rst

 Writing a test
 --------------

-Writing a test for an issue you are having can speed up its resolution a lot.
+Writing a test for an issue you are experiencing can speed up its resolution a lot.
 Here is how you do that.
-I am supposing you have some application code causing it.
+I suppose you have some application code causing it.

 1. Make a fork.
 2. Install all from `test_requirements.txt`.
 3. Ensure you can run tests with `./run_tests.py`.
-4. Copy relevant models code to https://github.com/Suor/django-cacheops/blob/master/tests/models.py
+4. Copy relevant models code to `tests/models.py`.
-5. Go to https://github.com/Suor/django-cacheops/blob/master/tests/tests.py and paste code causing exception to `IssueTests.test_{issue_number}`.
+5. Go to `tests/tests.py` and paste code causing exception to `IssueTests.test_{issue_number}`.
 6. Execute `./run_tests.py IssueTests.test_{issue_number}` and see it failing.
 7. Cut down model and test code until error disappears and make a step back.
 8. Commit changes and make a pull request.